efoertsch/flutter_soaring_forecast/android_ios_compile_notes.md

 Android release
 Reference obfuscate process at https://docs.flutter.dev/deployment/obfuscate
 1. Make sure build.gradle has correct package name
-2. To create an APK, install from AS terminal (for testing before creating bundle) flutter build apk --flavor prod --split-per-abi --obfuscate --split-debug-info=./android/release_debug_symbols
+2. To create an APK, install from AS terminal (for testing before creating bundle).
+   Note that you will need to uninstall any Play Store version as signing doesn't match (Apk gets your laptop signature, Play app bundle gets Googles) flutter build apk --flavor prod --split-per-abi --obfuscate --split-debug-info=./android/release_debug_symbols
 3. Install apk (check - make sure apk path and name correct based on build output ) based on device architecture.
    Example below is for arm device.